-Whatever you do don’t anchor in the shipping channel – if it looks like you need to anchor there to access the wedding cake on that side of the harbour due to the prevailing winds and currents, simple move to the other Wedding Cake on the other side of the harbour and you will be able to anchor on the non-channel side.
+Whatever you do, don’t anchor in the shipping channel – if it looks like you need to anchor there to access the wedding cake on that side of the harbour due to the prevailing winds and currents, simply move to the other Wedding Cake on the other side of the harbour and you will be able to anchor on the non-channel side.

 Keen to get out on the water?

 Fishing, Watersports, Diving or Sightseeing - we have you covered with great boats and great locations.
 We will brief you and can provide you with whatever you need to have an amazing day out on the water.